skrey/yellow-extensions/features/release/README.md

 `update` = overwrite if exists
 `delete` = delete if exists
 `careful` = only if not modified
-`optional` = only if new software installation
+`optional` = only if new installation

 ## Example

-Creating software releases at the command line:
+Creating releases at the command line:

 `php yellow.php release`
 `php yellow.php release yellow-plugin-example`